jjtolton/scryer-prolog-python/examples/docker-conda/README.md

 # Docker Example: Scryer-Python with Conda

-This example demonstrates scryer-python integration with Conda/Miniconda environments, including support for NumPy and other C extension packages.
+This example demonstrates scrypy integration with Conda/Miniconda environments, including support for NumPy and other C extension packages.

 ## NumPy and C Extensions Now Supported! 🎉